remla2025-team9/app-service/README.md

 ## Description

 This service currently provides:
-*   A healthchck route (`/healthcheck`) that displays the health status of the flask service
+*   A healthcheck route (`/healthcheck`) that displays the health status of the flask service
 *   A Dockerfile for building a container image.
 *   A GitHub Actions workflow for basic CI/CD